humgate/captioner/README.md

 # Gradio Image Captioning Tool with LLaVA

-Generates captions for multiple images using the LLaVA model based on Gradio UI.
-Useful for preparing quality captions for multiple images for training datasets
+Generates image captions using the LLaVA model.
+Helps organize the process of creating captions for multiple images in a folder, simplifying manual correction for each image.
+Useful when creating captions for training datasets where manual correction is required.
 ## Features
 - **Image folder setting**: Set images folder path.
 - **Image navigation**: Navigate to next/previous image in the images folder.